minhd-vu/USRP-2020/README.md

 This week, I am extending Lague's work and trying to iron out all the bugs in the existing code base.
 This is slightly off track with the planets; but I might restructure the project so that the focus of it is on the ecosystem.
 Looking back on it, the planet's size is a little small and for an accurate simulation; the scale just isn't correct.
+* Added two different cameras to view the simulation.
+* Fixed perspective rendering bug with the terrain material.
+* Fixed fox eating bug not killing the rabbit.